top of page

 Syntax with swanctl.conf

-The first three log extracts show that the swanctl.conf file is misconfigured, either a typo or something in the syntax is just plain wrong.
+The first three log extracts show that the `swanctl.conf` file is misconfigured, either due to a typo or something in the syntax being incorrect.
 Starting the service immediately fails with an exit code, which usually points to a parsing error or a missing/invalid configuration directive.

 sudo systemctl start strongswan.service